 The Articles of Organization must include the LLC’s principal office address.
 In this section, enter a physical street address, city, and zip cost of the LLC’s initial office address.
 This address can be the LLC’s physical address, or it can be the address where the business records are stored.
 You may not use a Post Office Box for the designated office address.

 A mailing address can optionally be added if you prefer to have mail go to an address that is different from the principal office address.
 A PO Box is acceptable in this section.

 Step 3: Appoint a Registered Agent

 Every Colorado LLC must have a registered agent who is responsible for receiving legal documents on behalf of the LLC.
 The registered agent must be a Colorado resident or a business with a physical office in Colorado.

-You can either appoint yourself as the registered agent or appoint someone else, such as a friend, family member, or professional service.
-The main requirement to be a Colorado registered agent is that they have a physical address and are generally available during normal business hours.
+You can either appoint an individual such as yourself as the registered agent or appoint someone else, such as a friend, family member, or an entity such as a professional service.
+The main requirement to be a Colorado registered agent is that they have a physical address and are generally available at that address during normal business hours.